lowderchris/fluxon-mhd/doc/install-macos.md

 To install the fluxon-mhd modeling framework, there are three main requirements - a perl installation with libraries, the perl data language toolset, and finally compiling the fluxon-mhd software itself.

 Homebrew and the base perl installation will be installed as a user that has full system access, with further packages and flux itself installed locally.
 This provides both a buffer if the system perl is updated, and also allows regular access for users who do not have regular administrative privileges.
+Note that if you have an admin user account, you can also install everything within the homebrew perl library directory, updating paths below accordingly.

 ## Perl installation